Home / Fatigue in Multiple Sclerosis

 Treating fatigue medically

 While limiting the number of medicines is always a good idea, there are times when simply managing fatigue may not work well enough for you.
-At such times, your doctor may prescribe medications like aspirin, modafinil, amantadine, etc. to help manage the exhaustion as well as replenish energy reserves.
+At such times, your doctor may prescribe symptomatic medications like aspirin, modafinil, amantadine, etc. to help manage the exhaustion as well as replenish energy reserves.

 Plexus Multiple Sclerosis Rehabilitation Program

-Founded by Dr. Na’eem Sadiq, internationally renowned and award-winning neurologist, Plexus is India’s first ISO-certified stem cell research centre that also provides holistic regenerative rehabilitation programs.
+Plexus is India’s first ISO-certified stem cell research centre that also provides holistic regenerative rehabilitation programs.

 Our MS rehabilitation program involves a tailored treatment approach to help patients live fuller lives.
 Our team of expert doctors and therapists with over three decades of experience will devise a custom rehabilitation plan that tackles your symptoms, improves day-to-day functionality, and enables you to participate actively at home, work, school, and community at large.